robinstoffer/microhh2/README.md

     cd config

-Here, you find a potential series of settings with the extension .cmake for different systems.
-Check whether your system is there.
-If not, create a file with the correct compiler settings and the proper location for all libraries.
-Then, copy your system file to default.cmake.
+Here, you find two `.cmake` files with settings for the Dutch national supercomputer Cartesius (https://userinfo.surfsara.nl/systems/cartesius) and ubunty systems (tested for version 18.04.4 LTS).
+All the results shown in Stoffer et al. (2020) have been created on Cartesius.
+If you want to run the code on an ubunty system, check that the specified library locations are correct for your specific system and update if necessary.
+If you want to run the code on another system, create a new cmake file with the correct compiler settings and the proper location for all libraries.

+Subsequently, copy the file corresponding with your system to default.cmake.
 Let us assume your system is Ubuntu:

     cp ubuntu.cmake default.cmake